Imola

 Related links

-Imola Overview
+Discover Imola

 Within the city itself the main sights are the Rocca Sforzesca di Imola, a 14th century castle, and the attractive main square which is called Piazza Matteotti.
 Imola, although a part of Italy, is best known as the home of the San Marino Formula 1 Grand Prix with the motor racing circuit situated just outside the city centre.